 Izidi kolesarske dirke po Španiji

-Cáceres, 20. avgusta - Izidi 4. etape kolesarske dirke po Španiji in skupni vrstni red.
+Jerez, 22. avgusta - Izidi 6. etape kolesarske dirke po Španiji in skupni vrstni red.